Kiineo/vprofile-project/README.md

 ## Docker Server Setup (EC2 Instance)

 ### Creation of the Docker Engine EC2 Instance:
-- This instance is provisioned and managed to host the Jenkins Server.
+- This instance is provisioned and managed to host the Docker Engine.

 ## Source (Docker File)